tangowithcode/tango_with_django_2/manuscript/chapter5-database-setup.md

 ## Creating a Population Script {#section-models-population}
 Entering test data into your database tends to be a hassle.
 Many developers will add in some bogus test data by randomly hitting keys, like `wTFzmN00bz7`.
 Rather than do this, it is better to write a script to automatically populate the database with **realistic and credible data**.
 This is because when you go to demo or test your app, you'll need to be able to see some credible examples in the database.
 If you're working in a team, an automated script will mean each collaborator can simply run that script to initialise the database on their computer with the same sample data as you.
 It's therefore good practice to create what we call a *population script*.

-To create a population script for Rango, start by creating a new Python module within your Django project's root directory (e.g. `<workspace>/tango_with_django_project/`).
-Create the new, blank `populate_rango.py` file and add the following code.
+To create a population script, create a new Python module with a name of `populate_rango.py`.
+Create this file in your Django project's root directory (e.g. `<workspace>/tango_with_django_project/`).
+When created, add the following code.

 {lang="python",linenos=on}
 	import os